supa-uk/2014-12-11-ugsupa/archer/make/MakeExercises.md

 Exercise 1 - add a rule
 -----------------------

-Add in a rule for `bridge.dat`, based on the rules for `war.dat` and `abyss.dat`.
+Add in a rule for `last.dat`, based on the rules for `isles.dat` and `abyss.dat`.

 Be sure to use a single tab when indenting the actions, not spaces!